severr/severr-csharp/README.md

 </configuration>
 ```

+### Option-1: Send an exception to Trakerr

-And to send an exception to Trakerr, it's as simple as...
+To send an exception to Trakerr, it's as simple as calling .SendToTrakerr() on the exception (see example below).

 ```csharp
 using IO.TrakerrClient;